 A study of integrated hardware and software solutions in computational systems with limited resources.
 Includes the design and implementation of basic intermodule functions such as device drivers, interrupt handlers, and real-time operating system basic routines.
 5213.
-Wireless Computer Communications and Networks
+Wireless Computer Communications and Networks 3(3-0) Prerequisite: CMPS 2433 or concurrent enrollment.

-Prerequisites: Concurrent enrollment in CMPS 2133 and consent of instructor.

 An introduction to hardware and software used in wireless data communication systems.
 Includes transmission fundamentals, protocols, communication technology, error control, and local area networks.
 5223.
-Language Translators and Interpreters
+Language Translators and Interpreters 3(3-0) Prerequisite: CMPS 5113.

 A study of context-free and LR(k) grammars, parsing, lexical analysis, syntax and semantics, code generation, optimization, and error diagnosis.

 5243.
 Algorithm Analysis

+3(3-0)

-Prerequisites: CMPS 2133, MATH 1634, 2333.
+Prerequisites: CMPS 3013 and MATH 1634.

-A study of the design and analysis of algorithms for the processing of numeric and non-numeric data.
-Searching and sorting algorithms; graph processing algorithms; finite Fourier transform applications to integer and polynomial arithmetic; pattern matching and fast matrix multiplication; NP completeness.
+A study of the design and analysis of algorithms for the processing of numeric and nonnumeric data.
+Searching and sorting algorithms; graph processing algorithms; finite Fourier transform applications; integer and polynomial arithmetic; pattern matching and fast matrix multiplication; NP completeness.
 Introduction to current literature on algorithm analysis

 5253.
 Expert Systems

+3(3-0)

+Prerequisite: CMPS 1063.